Lie groups and Lie algebras: Fundamental representations of classical Lie algebras

 \begin{exercise} (i) Use a similar argument to show that the groups $SL_{n+1}(\Bbb C)$ and $Sp_{2n}(\Bbb C)$ are simply connected for $n\ge 1$ (consider their action on nonzero vectors in the vector representation and compute the stabilizer).

-(ii) Generalize this argument to show that for any $k\ge 1$ the higher homotopy group $\pi_k$ for the classical groups $SL_{n+1}(\Bbb C)$, $SO_n(\Bbb C)$, $Sp_{2n}(\Bbb C)$ stabilizes (i.e., becomes independent on $n$) when $n$ is large enough.
-How large does $n$ has to be for that? \end{exercise}
+(ii) Generalize this argument to show that for any $k\ge 1$ the higher homotopy group $\pi_k$ for the classical groups $SL_{n+1}(\Bbb C)$, $SO_n(\Bbb C)$, $Sp_{2n}(\Bbb C)$ stabilizes (i.e., becomes independent of $n$) when $n$ is large enough.
+How large does $n$ have to be for that? \end{exercise}